Web5design/boron.tmtheme/README.md

 User tested; hacker approved.
 Inspired by the classic Soda, Boron & Dogs schemes.
 Named after the magic Higgs Particle.

-"Boson puts my code in a new light, & I can still see at night.
-It's a true quantum leap in my workflow - simply sublime!"
+"Boson puts my code in a new light & I can still see at night.
+Truly a quantum leap, it's simply sublime!"
 --JT, Sr. Developer from NYC

 :+: